Contains: 21 white active tablets, each containing 150 mcg of desogestrel and 30 mcg of ethinylestradiol; 7 green placebo (inactive) tablets

 You should have a thorough medical check-up, including a Pap smear, breast check, blood pressure check and urine check.

 Tell your doctor if:

 - you smoke.
 The risk of having a heart attack or stroke increases as you get older.
 It also increases the more you smoke.
-When using the Pill you should stop smoking, especially if you are older than about 35 years of age
+When using the Pill you should stop smoking, especially if you are older than about

 - you are overweight